Getting Started

 Particular Platform

-In a multiple transport scenario, it is likely that error and audit messages need to be collected by a single ServiceControl instance, rather than separate instances for each transport.
-It is possible to bridge the information that is directed at ServiceControl via the bridge.
+In a multiple transport scenario, error and audit messages often need to be collected by a single ServiceControl instance, rather than separate instances per transport.
+The NServiceBus Messaging Bridge can be used to route these messages to a central ServiceControl instance across different transports.

 The configuration documentation describes how this can be achieved.